-Core learning material:
+Core learning

-Benjamin Edelman\How to launch your digital platform, HBR, 2016.

-Charlie Brown\3 questions before adopting a platform business model, HBR, 2016.

-Nathan Furr\transitionaing your company from a product to a platform, HBR,2016.

-When platforms attack, HBR.

-Zhu\Furr\Product to platform, Making the leap, HBR, 2016.

-Brad Power\Building a software startup inside GE, HBR, 2015.

-Derek Lodow Ditch the start up pitchDit, HBR, 2014.

-Hathaway\Startup capital spreading across the US, HBR, 2015.

-Hockberg, et al. Top 20 accelerators in the US, HBR, 2015.

-Mullins\Use customer cash to finance your start up, HBR, 2013.

-Mullins\VC funding can be bad for your startup, HBR, 2014.

-Ulukaya Growing a startup without outside investor, HBR, 2013.

-Steve Blank\Why lean start up changed everything, HBR, 2013.

-Business Model Generation, written by Alexander Osterwalder & Yves Pigneur 2010, ISBN: 978-0470-87641-1

-Start Up Nation, Dan Senor and Saul Singer, 2011.

-Lean Startup, Eric Ries, 2010.

-THE NUTS & BOLTS OF GREAT BUSINESS PLANS, Michael H. Moris

-Further reading materials:

-International Small Business JournalJournal of Business Venturing

-Journal of Small Business and Enterprise DevelopmentEntrepreneurship Theory and Practice Entrepreneurship and Regional Development

-Journal of Developmental EntrepreneurshipJournal of Small Business Management

-International Journal of Entrepreneurial Behaviour and ResearchSmall Business Economics

-Family Business Review

-Policy on attendanceand class engagement:
+material:

+- Benjamin Edelman_How to launch your digital platform, HBR, 2016. - Charlie Brown_3 questions before adopting a platform business model, HBR, 2016. - Nathan Furr_transitionaing your company from a product to a platform, HBR, 2016. - When platforms attack, HBR. - Zhu_Furr_Product to platform, Making the leap, HBR, 2016. - Brad Power_Building a software startup inside GE, HBR, 2015. - Derek Lodow_Ditch the start up pitchDit, HBR, 2014. - Hathaway_Startup capital spreading across the US, HBR, 2015. - Hockberg, et al. Top 20 accelerators in the US, HBR, 2015. - Mullins_Use customer cash to finance your start up, HBR, 2013. - Mullins_VC funding can be bad for your startup, HBR, 2014. - Ulukaya_Growing a startup without outside investor, HBR, 2013. - Steve Blank Why lean start up changed everything, HBR, 2013. - Business Model Generation, written by Alexander Osterwalder & Yves Pigneur 2010, ISBN: 978-0470-87641-1 - Start Up Nation, Dan Senor and Saul Singer, 2011. - Lean Startup, Eric Ries, 2010. - THE NUTS & BOLTS OF GREAT BUSINESS PLANS, Michael H. Moris
-Class participation is the key to learning.
-Students are expected to attend at least 75% of classes and contribute to the class discussions.
-Please note that the quality ofwhat you contribute (it can be a thoughtful question, some astute analysis, and/or some other meaningful contribution) will count far more than the quantity of your remarks.
-More "noise" does not equal higher core.
-Participation grades will be given on the following basis:

-- 5 Present, asking/answering questions, adding quality to the discussion, contributeto the direction of the discussion - 4 Present, asking/answering questions, actively engaged3 Present, listening, but not sharing ideas - 2 Minimal engagement (not paying attention to the class, reading or sleeping inclass).
-Unexcused or unnecessary absences - 1 Regular no-shows.
+Further reading materials: International Small Business Journal materials: Journal of Business Venturing Journal of Small Business and Enterprise Development Entrepreneurship Theory and Practice Entrepreneurship and Regional Development Journal of Developmental Entrepreneurship Journal of Small Business Management International Journal of Entrepreneurial Behaviour and Research Small Business Economics Family Business Review Policy on attendance Class participation is the key to learning.
+Students are expected to attend at least and class 75% of classes and contribute to the class discussions.
+Please note that the quality of engagement: what you contribute (it can be a thoughtful question, some astute analysis, and/or some other meaningful contribution) will count far more than the quantity of your remarks.
+More "noise" does not equal higher score.
+Participation grades will be given on the following basis: 5 - Present, asking/answering questions, adding quality to the discussion, contribute to the direction of the discussion 4 - Present, asking/answering questions, actively engaged 3 - Present, listening, but not sharing ideas 2 - Minimal engagement (not paying attention to the class, reading or sleeping in class).
+Unexcused or unnecessary absences 1 - Regular no-shows.
 Failure to give valid reasons for multiple no-shows.

-Policy on late arrival:

-On time arrival ensures that classes are able to start and finish at the scheduled time.
+Policy on late arrival: On time arrival ensures that classes are able to start and finish at the scheduled time.
 On time arrival shows respect for both fellow students and faculty and it enhances learning by reducing avoidable distractions.
 Arriving 10 minutes after the start of the class is not allowed as it will disturb in class work.

-Academic misconduct:

-All Students are expected to be honest in their academic work and to display integrityin the demonstration of their achieved competencies.
+All Students are expected to be honest in their academic work and to display integrity in the demonstration of their achieved competencies.

-Cheating, which is the willful decision on the part of a student to be dishonest in therepresentation of his/her work, is unacceptable behavior.
+Cheating, which is the willful decision on the part of a student to be dishonest in the representation of his/her work, is unacceptable behavior.